bloominstituteoftechnology/build-week-scaffolding-node/README.md

 Another difference is that executing migrations for the first time will not make the database pop into existance as was the case with SQLite.
 You must use the pgAdmin 4 GUI to create the development database by hand.
 Once the database exists and shows up in pgAdmin 4 you can connect to it using Knex and migrate it.

-On production, we create the database by installing the Postgres Addon on our Heroku app from its dashboard on the Heroku website.
+On production, we create the database by installing the Postgres Addon from the dashboard of our app on the Heroku website.

 ## Installation of PostgreSQL on the Development Machine